ENCCS/julia-for-hpc/content/GPU.rst

    - 40 min exercises

-Julia has first-class support for GPU programming through the following packages that target GPUs from all three major vendors:
+Julia has first-class support for GPU programming through the following packages that target GPUs from all major vendors:

 - `CUDA.jl <https://cuda.juliagpu.org/stable/>`_ for NVIDIA GPUs
 - `AMDGPU.jl <https://amdgpu.juliagpu.org/stable/>`_ for AMD GPUs